5 Reasons Why Amazon Prime Is a Terrible Buy

 I don’t want you to just accept Amazon and the Prime membership as a alternative to the Walmart culture and way of doing business.

-In the end, there is not a huge difference between the two.
+In the end, there is NOT a huge difference between the two.

 4. Ridiculously Easy to Overspend